NAV on 2020/02/24

 Tyrone has seven years' experience in the asset management industry, and 10 years' experience in the financial services industry.

-During the second quarter of 2019 the money market curve continued to flatten, with the long and short rates coming down.
-On the short-end the 3-month Jibar dropped from 7.15% in the first quarter to 7.02% in the second quarter.
-The 12-month Jibar rate however decreased substantially more than the 3-month Jibar, from 8.20% in March to 7.74% in June.
-The spread between the three- and 12-month JIBAR decreased from 110bsp to 72bsp during the quarter.
+The money market curve continued to flatten in the third quarter of 2019, with both long and short rates coming down.
+On the short end the 3-month JIBAR dropped quite significantly from 7.03% in the second quarter to 6.79% in the third quarter.
+The 12-month JIBAR rate decreased from 7.74% in Q2 to 7.68% in the third quarter.
+The spread between the 3- and 12-month JIBAR increased from 71 basis points (bps) to 87bps during the quarter.

 The fund aims to deliver a regular income and to outperform bank deposits over time, while preserving capital.